Photo by Tyrus Xanthos

 Rabbi May Ye (she/her) is a Chinese-American Jew from unceded Wabanaki land.
 A weaver of tradition and fashioner of new liturgy and ritual, she seeks to center and highlight the experiences of those who have been disenfranchised and marginalized from Judaism and Jewish spaces.
 A passionate activist, she explores how to decouple Judaism from Zionism and is an ardent supporter of Palestinian liberation.

-Rabbi May is a 2023 graduate of the Reconstructionist Rabbinical College (RRC).
-Currently living on unceded Quinnipiac land, she is humbled to work with Mending Minyan as their inaugural rabbi.
-She is honored to be the 2023-2024 Walter and June Keener Wink fellow with the Fellowship of Reconciliation.
+From 2023-2024 Rabbi May worked with Mending Minyan as their inaugural rabbi.
+She was also the 2023-2024 Walter and June Keener Wink fellow with the Fellowship of Reconciliation.

 As a rabbinical student, Rabbi May worked as a rabbinical intern at Tzedek Chicago and for Aurora Levins Morales on new liturgy that centers the voices of indigenous Jews and Jews of Color.
 She also served as a teacher for Ammud: The Jews of Color Torah Academy, as a climate justice fellow with POWER, an interfaith social justice organization in Philadelphia, and as a chaplain at Yale New Haven Health.